MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 out
 ```

+If the input code does not parse correctly, the statement isn't executed.
+The
-The process exit code is determined by status of the last (executed) command
+process exit code is determined by status of the last (executed) command within
-within the script block.
-The exit code is `0` when `$?` is `$true` or `1` when
+the script block.
+The exit code is `0` when `$?` is `$true` or `1` when `$?` is
-`$?` is `$false`.
-If the last command is an external program or a PowerShell
+`$false`.
+If the last command is an external program or a PowerShell script
-script that explicitly sets an exit code other than `0` or `1`, that exit code
+that explicitly sets an exit code other than `0` or `1`, that exit code is
-is converted to `1` for process exit code.
-To preserve the specific exit code,
+converted to `1` for process exit code.
+To preserve the specific exit code, add
-add `exit $LASTEXITCODE` to your command string or script block.
+`exit $LASTEXITCODE` to your command string or script block.

 For more information, see `$LASTEXITCODE` in [about_Automatic_Variables][03].